-As a not-for-profit community-owned electric and broadband utility, our first priority is to serve our Customer-owners.
+As a not-for-profit community-owned broadband utility, our first priority is to serve our Customer-owners.
 It has long been our policy that customer-specific information will not be shared with third parties without the customer’s written permission or a court order.
 Our policy is also in compliance with the Colorado Open Records Act, where utility Customer information is specifically protected.
 It is also in compliance with governing state and federal requirements.

 NextLight Net Neutrality Policy

 Regardless of any changes in federal regulations, our first commitment remains to you – our owners – and to continuing the excellent internet service you’ve come to expect.
 Specifically: 1) We do not play favorites and we will not throttle your speed.
 We do not create “fast lanes” and “slow lanes” for users or services based on paid prioritization.
 All our Customers will be able to harness the power of the NextLightTM internet service to the fullest extent that their equipment and our terms and conditions allow.
 2) We will be transparent in our commitment to you.
 Our policies, like our rates, will be clearly presented with no surprises.

 1. SERVICES PROVIDED TO CUSTOMER

 1.1 Subject to the terms and conditions as stated herein, the City of Longmont, (referred to as Longmont Power & Communications or LPC), as a non-common carrier, hereby provides Fiber Internet Access, Digital Voice, and/or Wireless Internet Access Service (collectively the “Service” or “Services”) to Customer for its exclusive use.
 Customer agrees to be bound by all the terms and conditions contained herein and in the Customer Acknowledgement & Authorization.

 1.2 The Service shall be provided to Customer by LPC in accordance with LPC’s technical specifications.